kubernetes/kubernetes/docs/proposals/api-grouping.md

 But, why not one group for "the project" and then add another group for any "third-party" APIs?

-Some reasons are:
+The three most important reasons, according to @bgrant0607, are:

+1. To allow api versioning at different rates
+  - This is described in #635.
+  - It is particularly for hosted implementations of Kubernetes.
+2. So that users can focus on learning one group at a time.
-- Groups will eventually allow extension by third parties that we as a core project would not accept.
+3. Groups will eventually allow extension by third parties that we as a core project would not accept.
 We as a core project have to use the extension mechanism to keep ourselves honest, though.

+Other, unranked reasons:

+- So that security/policy admins can audit/enable an API group at a time, and not need to review all kinds at once.
 - The same reasons programs have packages: to enforce boundaries, and prevent coupling (taken from #635).
-- To allow api versioning at different rates (taken from #635)
-  - particularly for hosted implementations
 - To allow replacement of project-provided kinds with proprietary types
   - PaaSes on top of Kubernetes might to do this.
-- So that users can focus on learning one group at a time.
-- So that security/policy admins can audit/enable an API group at a time, and not need to review all kinds at once.
 - So that different groups within the kubernetes project can have a greater degree of autonomy
   - Conways law
   - have trusted api reviewers per group.